-Victims/witnesses often need additional support as a result of anti-social behaviour, crime or any other situation which causes a person to feel vulnerable.
-This document aims to provide information about how this support is provided which allows a victim/witness to remain involved and engaged in the process.
+Victims/witnesses often need additional support as a result of anti-social behaviour (ASB), crime or any other situation which causes a person to feel vulnerable.
+This page aims to provide information about how this support is provided which allows a victim/witness to remain involved and engaged in the process.
 Witness intimidation is a crime and witnesses should be made aware of this.
-Burnley Borough Council’s Streetscene Unit takes a harm based approach to tackling ASB.
+Burnley Council’s Streetscene Unit takes a harm-based approach to tackling ASB.

 Definition of Vulnerability

 “A person is vulnerable/at risk if as a result of their situation or circumstances they are unable to protect themselves from harm”.